 The indigo is bluish black, appearing iridescent purple in the light, with orange-red on the chin, sides of the head and throat.
 Male indigos commonly reach 7–9 feet in length.
 The slightly smaller female produces annual clutches of 6–12 eggs, which result in hatchlings 16–24 inches long.
 Indigos may travel up to three miles during warmer seasons in search of new habitat and prey.

-In 1978 indigos were federally listed as a threatened species under the Endangered Species Act.
-Threats to the snake included loss of habitat, over-collection for the pet trade, and gassing of burrows by rattlesnake hunters.
-They are also often killed on the roads by vehicles, or by misinformed humans.
+In 1978, eastern indigos were federally listed as a threatened species under the Endangered Species Act.
+Threats to the snake included loss of habitat, which continues, and overcollection for the pet trade—they were once routinely captured.
+Vehicle strikes on the roadway are also a danger.

 Eastern indigos have largely been eliminated from North Florida due to habitat loss and fragmentation.
 The snake had not been seen at the Conservancy’s Apalachicola Bluffs and Ravines Preserve (ABRP) since 1982.
 But as of 2017, the king of North America’s snakes has been returned to its home along the Apalachicola River, to restored longleaf pine habitat, a collaborative effort between the Conservancy and many land, water and wildlife conservation agencies.

 The release marked the beginning of a 10-year indigo release program to support species recovery in the region, part of a monitoring program by Auburn University, which will track the snakes to inform future conservation efforts.